 Why did the Lord anoint David for the throne, only to leave him in the pasture?

-David was anointed to succeed reign over Israel, in the place of Saul.
+David was anointed to reign as king over Israel, in the place of Saul.
 But although David was anointed, he was not yet ready for the throne.
-At the same time, the throne was not ready for David.
+In fact, the throne was not ready for David.
 Saul was fired.
 But he would remain on the throne until the Lord finished his divine work.

 Beyond that, Bethlehem may have known David was anointed.
 But the rest of Israel did not.
 The Lord needed time to present David to Israel on his own terms.